Stage 1: Self-Discovery | Fears Reframing

 Exposure and the fear extinction process

 One of the most robust findings in clinical psychology is that gradual exposure to feared stimuli reduces fear over time.
 This is called fear extinction, and it works because the brain creates new associations that compete with the old fear memory.
-The fear does not disappear from memory.
+The fear doesn't disappear from memory.
 Instead, a new memory forms ("I faced this and survived") that inhibits the old one.

 Fear-setting works on a similar principle.
 By imagining worst-case scenarios in detail and then planning for them, you are mentally exposing yourself to the feared outcome.
 This reduces the emotional charge before you ever take action.